deadc0de6/checkah/README.md

 A few config examples are available under the [configs directory](/configs).
 Config file can be written in yaml or json.

-Config examples can be generated using checkah directly:
+Config examples can be generated using the `example` command directly:
 ```bash
 ## generate a generic example config in json
 bin/checkah example --format=json